Vietnam.vn - Nền tảng quảng bá Việt Nam

 Which city is the coldest in the world?

-Among the coldest cities in the world, Yakutsk in Russia is the coldest.
-On January 18, 2023, the Siberian city broke a new record when the temperature dropped to -62.2 degrees Celsius - the coldest in nearly two decades.
+Among the world's coldest cities, Yakutsk in Russia is the coldest.
+On January 18, 2023, the Siberian city broke a new record when its temperature dropped to -62.2 degrees Celsius – the coldest in nearly two decades.

-Just 450 kilometers south of the Arctic Circle, Yakutsk is also the largest city built on permanently frozen land, also known as permafrost.
-The coldest temperature ever recorded in Yakutsk was set in 1891, when it reached a low of -64.4 degrees Celsius.
+Located just 450 km south of the Arctic Circle, Yakutsk is also the largest city built on permafrost.
+The coldest temperature ever recorded in Yakutsk was in 1891, reaching a low of -64.4 degrees Celsius.

-The city of 250,000 people is located on the west bank of the Lena River, at an altitude of 95 meters above sea level.
-In winter, it is covered in icy fog, according to the North-Eastern Federal University of Russia.
-The fog forms because in cold conditions, hot air from people, cars and buildings cannot rise.
+This city, with a population of 250,000, is located on the west bank of the Lena River, at an altitude of 95 meters above sea level.
+According to the North-Eastern Federal University of Russia, in winter it is covered in icy fog.
+The fog forms because, in cold conditions, warm air from people, cars, and houses cannot rise.

 Tra Khanh (Source: livescience.com)